 A record is the standard container unit in screed.
-Each has 'fields' that vary slightly depending on what kind of file the database was derived from.
+Each has fields that vary slightly depending on what kind of file the database was derived from.
 For instance, a FASTQ-derived screed database has an id, a name, a quality score and a sequence.
 A FASTA-derived screed database has an id, name, description and a sequence.

-Retrieving whole records:
+Retrieving entire records:

 '''

-records = []

-for record in fadb.itervalues():
+records = [r for r in fadb.itervalues()]

-... records.append(record)

 '''

-What is returned is a dictionary of fields.
+Each record is a dictionary of fields.
 The names of fields are keys into this dictionary with the actual information as values.
 For example: